sparkflows/sparkflows-docs/docs/installation/credential-store/credential-store-connection.rst

    :alt: Credential Store
    :width: 90%

-Now you can use the connection in Processor and Submit the Job etc..
+Now you can use the connection in Processor in Workflow and Submit the Job etc..

 .. figure:: ../../_assets/credential_store/13.PNG
    :alt: Credential Store